 If you are eligible to receive your M. A. but have either missed or cannot make your cohort’s main Congregation date (usually in March), or matriculated some time ago, then you may apply to take your M. A. at one of our small Congregations.
 Please contact the Praelector’s Secretary ( ).

-I’m not sure I’m going to receive my letter from the Board of Graduate Studies in time.
+I’m not sure I’m going to receive my letter of approval about my MPhil in time.
 What should I do?

 What is the Caution Money Form sent to me with the Application Form?

 We require you to fill in a Caution Money form so that we can return the £150 deposit that you paid when you first came to King’s.
 This will be returned to you by Accounts at the beginning of the term following your graduation, once the term bills have been drawn up, minus any last minute epos expenditure.
 There is a link to the Caution Money form at the bottom of the page.

 I think I might have some money outstanding on my epos account.
 Whom should I contact?